tldr-pages/tldr/pages/common/bosh.md

 `bosh environments`

-- Login to the director:
+- Log in to the director:

 `bosh login -e {{environment}} `